wwarriner/uabrc.github.io/docs/data_management/transfer/tutorial/globus_organization_tutorial.md

 ## How Do I Find Guest Collections I Created or Own?

-To find a Collection you own, use the following steps.
+To find a Guest Collection you own, use the following steps.

 1. Navigate to the [Globus Web App](#how-do-i-get-onto-the-globus-web-app) using your browser.
 You should be at the File Manager page.